 The expertise of the Brain Tumor Program covers all of the components critical to successfully managing patients with brain tumors: comprehensive evaluation and diagnosis, genomic profiling of the tumor, leading edge treatment options, thorough follow-up, and psychosocial support.
 Patients are welcome whether they are newly diagnosed or have already received extensive treatment elsewhere; patients in need of second surgeries or follow up biopsies are always welcome.

-The physicians of the Brain Tumor Program at Smilow Cancer Hospital offer the most experience for the diagnosis and treatment of brain tumors.
+The physicians of the Brain Tumor Program at Smilow Cancer Hospital offer the most experience for the diagnosis and treatment of brain tumors in the state of Connecticut.
 Our surgeons have expertise with advanced microsurgical techniques, including the use of intraoperative neurophysiological monitoring and awake craniotomy (when appropriate), aimed at achieving the maximum extent of tumor removal while preserving neurological function.
 The use of image-guided stereotactic techniques and intra-operative ultrasound, magnetic resonance imaging (MRI), and angiography, allows our surgeons to remove the maximum amount of tumor as safely as possible.
 We are the only hospital in the region to have MRI and angiography capabilities in our operating room.

 Samples of all tumors undergo genomic profiling to provide an understanding of the mutations in the tumor and to help direct post-surgical therapy.
 This helps to guide treatment decisions for additional therapy.
 For some tumors, radiation therapy delivered with intensity modulated radiation therapy (IMRT) or stereotactic radiosurgery (SRS) may be indicated.
 For other tumors systemic therapies such as chemotherapy, immunotherapy, or other tumor-targeted drugs may be recommended.
 We also bring the newest therapies to patients with CNS tumors through clinical trials that are either designed by Yale Cancer Center doctors or as a part of national cancer research groups.